 Thus, it’s not only businesses that use dashboards; several other fields can benefit from them too.

 Looker helps organizations gain useful insights from big data analytics.
 It is a complete hosting platform with installation, deployment, support, mobile app, and other BI tool features.
-Designing your organization’s dashboard with Looker is easy, .
-Here you also get to import data from various sources.
+Designing your organization’s dashboard with Looker is easy: you can select queries according to your needs and import data from various sources..

 Here are the 11 key practices you may follow to create your dashboard:

 You will begin by defining the audience and objectives of your dashboard.
 There are six main questions you need to answer:

 By answering these six questions, you will know the right audience and the objectives your dashboard needs to work on.
 Considering these, you can follow the next steps: